28 Oct Duck River EMC aids Louisiana in aftermath of hurricanes

 DREMC lineman Matt Swan wades through the muddy and flooded electric right-of-way to begin rebuilding a section of line destroyed by Hurricane Delta.

 The Duck River Electric crew set many of the new poles in Louisiana’s Beauregard Electric Cooperative, Inc. service area in the aftermath of the hurricane.
 Poles were erected first so crews could begin the process of stringing new conductor and reconnecting homes and businesses.
-The photos reveal how hurricane wind gusts tore through trees, which contributed to bringing down electric lines.
+This photo reveals how hurricane wind gusts tore through trees, which contributed to bringing down electric lines.